3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 - Microsemi SATA controller not tested - our platform doesn't have it
 - UART unreliable, seems to be cached - Hostboot doesn't have this problem
 - currently only PNOR from Talos II System Firmware 2.00 is supported
-  - newer release enabled Secure Boot by default (easy fix)
+  + newer release enabled Secure Boot by default (easy fix)
-  - MEMD PNOR partition has different offset to data (needs analysis) ???
+  + MEMD PNOR partition has different offset to data (needs analysis)

+???

 - I2C errors occasionally reported when accessing TPM
-  - this TPM isn't supported under Hostboot, nothing to compare with
+  + this TPM isn't supported under Hostboot, nothing to compare with

 --
 - upstream!

 ---

 # Current state & TODOs

-<style>.m2em {margin-top: -2em}</style>
 .m2em.center[.image-90[![](/img/debian_on_talos.png)]]

 ---